scraggo/scraggo.github.io/content/drafts/meet.md

 ### Read more

-- A concept I discovered that fits into this category - William James' on [What is Material Self | A Simplified Psychology Guide](https://psychology.tips/material-self/)
+- A related concept defined by William James: [What is Material Self | A Simplified Psychology Guide](https://psychology.tips/material-self/)

 ## Artistic Pursuits